 Other principles to facilitate the appropriate use of opioids include the use of Prescription Drug Monitoring Programs (PDMPs).
 PDMPs correlate with improved outcomes and decreased opioid-related deaths.
 Urologists should utilize PDMPs whenever available or required.
 While the AUA promotes the use of PDMPs, some PDMPs may require improvements in efficiency, particularly when functionality limits access to care.
 Additional improvements to the consistency and alignment of states' PDMPs are essential, allowing for improved interstate collaboration.
 Another key component is the ability for urologists to use their Electronic Health Records (EHRs) to e-prescribe narcotics.
 It is imperative that EHR systems, as well as state and federal regulations, make e-prescription as easy as possible.
 E-prescribing controlled medications has improved the ability to monitor use as well as has decreased the possibility of fraud.
 Programs and legislation to enhance the interactive functions of PDMPs, EHRs, and e-prescription of controlled substances are necessary to simplify the use of these tools by urologists.
 Any requirements to enhance the interactive functions should be directed to EHR vendors, and avoid placing additional burdens on physicians.

-Opioid Use in the Setting of Chronic Opioid Use or Substance Abuse Disorder
+Opioid Use in the Setting of Chronic Opioid Use or Substance Abuse Disorders

 In 2016, the AUA endorsed standardized guidelines from the Centers for Disease Control and Prevention (CDC) for use of prescription narcotics in the management of chronic pain.2 Urologists should be aware of these guidelines given that they may treat patients with chronic pain, either for primary management of conditions such as chronic pelvic pain syndrome or acute management of post-surgical pain among patients with chronic pain syndromes.
-Furthermore, given that patients on chronic opioids are at higher risk of overdose,3 urologic providers should be educated about the reversal agent naloxone and its proper distribution.
+Furthermore, given patients on chronic opioids are at higher risk of overdose,3 urologic providers should be educated about the reversal agent naloxone and its proper distribution.
 Special considerations should be made for those patients experiencing acute on chronic pain, particularly after surgery.
 Postoperative pain control in chronic pain patients on opioids may require increased amounts of opioids to provide adequate relief due to tolerance.4,5 Opioid-tolerant patients may experience more pain postoperatively, especially in the first 24 to 48 hours.
 Therefore, preoperative planning should involve input from the patient's caregivers and rely on multimodal agents such as non-steroidal anti-inflammatory medications and acetaminophen.
-Patients with underlying substance use disorder6,7 can also present a challenge due to hypersensitivity to pain, ineffective coping mechanisms, psychosocial issues, and misaligned expectations.
-In these patient populations, a multimodal pain management approach should involve shared decision making, expectation setting, and involvement of family/caregivers along with sensible involvement of pain (and addiction) treatment specialists to assist the urologist in designing a safe and comprehensive treatment plan.
+Patients with underlying substance use disorders 6 can also present a challenge due to risks for alcohol, opioid and nicotine withdrawal and related complications, hypersensitivity to pain, ineffective coping mechanisms, psychosocial issues, fear of mistreatment and unrealistic expectations.
+In these patient populations, a multimodal pain management approach should involve shared decision making, expectation setting.
+Involvement of family/caregivers along with pain and addiction treatment specialists to assist the urologist can help to design a safe and comprehensive treatment plan.
 Preoperative consultation with a pain specialist may be particularly beneficial, to assist with risk stratification and management recommendations.

 Risks of Opioid Use

-The greatest concerns with opioid use are the risks of long-term use and overdose.
-Misuse and addiction are risks in their own right and have become problems with increased access to the medication class.
-Urologists have a responsibility to educate their patients regarding the major risks of opioid use, and consult a pain service or pharmacy if needed.
+The greatest concerns with opioid use are the serious risks of dependence, long-term use, overdose, misuse and addiction with any exposure to the medication class.
+Urologists have a responsibility to educate their patients regarding the serious risks of opioid use, and consult a pain service or pharmacy if needed.
 Risks can be described by their frequency and severity.
-Constipation is a frequent side effect, while one of the most severe side effects is respiratory depression during sleep, particularly among patients with sleep apnea or other breathing disorders.
+Constipation is a frequent side effect.
+Respiratory depression is a life threatening side effect associated with opioid use and higher doses and may occur during sleep, particularly among patients with sleep apnea, other breathing disorders.
 Importantly, patients should be counseled that severe side effects (including unintentional overdose) may result from mixing opioid use with other sedatives such as alcohol or prescription anti-anxiety and anti-insomnia medications.
-Less well known side effects range from musculoskeletal injuries with falls and fractures, especially to the hip and pelvis, to severe intestinal obstruction from extreme constipation.
+Less well known side effects include hyperalgesia (increase in pain), musculoskeletal injuries with falls and fractures, especially to the hip and pelvis, and severe intestinal obstruction from extreme constipation.
 Hormonal effects commonly occur in male patients with chronic opioid use and can cause low testosterone levels (hypogonadism), impotence, infertility, and osteoporosis.
 Dry mouth and tooth decay have also been reported with prolonged use.
 Overall, chronic use and dose effects associated with risks can be severe.

-Surplus opioid medications in the home or community may increase the likelihood of abuse or diversion and misuse by others.
-Urologists should be aware of these risks and possible options to mitigate them such that they can appropriately educate patients to whom they prescribe opioid medications.
-Safe storage of opioids in their original bottle and in a locked container should be encouraged, especially in households where children could inadvertently access these medications.
-Along with thoughtfully prescribing opioids to limit surpluses in the community, urologists should encourage patients to properly dispose of excess medications once they are no longer needed.
+Surplus opioid medications in the home or community increase the likelihood of diversion and misuse.
+Urologists should be aware of these risks and can mitigate them when they appropriately educate all patients to whom they prescribe opioid medications.
+Safe storage of opioids in their original bottle and in a locked container should be recommended especially in households where children could inadvertently access these medications.
+Along with thoughtfully prescribing opioids to limit surpluses in the community, urologists should advise patients to properly dispose of excess medications.
 Options for safe disposal of opioids may vary by community and medication.
 Urologists should familiarize themselves with local options and share these with recipients of opioid prescriptions.
 Common options for disposal include pharmacy drop-off, drug enforcement agency or police sponsored take-back events or drop off locations, and healthcare center based drop-off locations.
 Specifically for opioid medications, the U.S. Food & Drug Administration (FDA) recommends against throwing them in the trash, even if mixed with other unpalatable substances (e.g., coffee grounds, cat litter).
 When takeback options are not available, the FDA recommends these medications be flushed down the toilet for safe disposal given the higher risk of accidental exposure for opioid medications.
 Commercially available destruction kits are an option for disposal as well.

 Non-Legitimate Access to Opioids